Nepali nationality law

 The Nationality law in Nepal are regulated primarily by 2015 Constitution of Nepal, Nepal Citizenship Act 2006 and Nepal Citizenship Regulations 2006.
 The Nepali Constitution regulates provisions for Nepali nationality in Part 2 from Article 10 to 15.
 The Nepal Citizenship Act 1964 was first promulgated on 28 February 1964 and provides for single citizenship for the entire country to inherit Nepali nationality.
 The Nepal Citizenship Act, 2006 was enacted on 26 November 2006.
 It repeals the 1964 Act and makes further provisions for the acquisition and termination of Nepali citizenship and related.
+Recently, after the 3rd amendment of the Citizenship Procedures, Non-Resident Nepali are also allowed to have citizenship with limited social, economic and cultural rights.

 Application

 Citizenship by descent

 Nepali citizenship is based on the principles of jus sanguinis or bloodline.
 Generally, a person born to parents who are citizens of Nepal will have a claim to citizenship of Nepal on the basis of descent and every minor found in Nepal whose parents' whereabouts are not known will have a claim to citizenship of Nepal on the basis of descent until the whereabouts of the parents is known.

 Prior to the passage of the Nepal Citizenship Act, 2006 on 26 November 2006, Nepal citizenship was transmissible only through a Nepalese father.
 Since passage of the new Act, a Nepali mother can transmit her citizenship to a child unless the father is foreign citizen.